Baptism: History

 Though some form of immersion was likely the most common method of baptism in the early church, many of the writings from the ancient church appeared to view this mode of baptism as inconsequential.
 The Didache 7.1–3 (AD 60–150) allowed for affusion practices in situations where immersion was not practical.
 Likewise, Tertullian (AD 196–212) allowed for varying approaches to baptism even if those practices did not conform to biblical or traditional mandates (cf. De corona militis 3; De baptismo 17).
 Finally, Cyprian (ca. AD 256) explicitly stated that the amount of water was inconsequential and defended immersion, affusion, and aspersion practices (Epistle 75.12).
 As a result, there was no uniform or consistent mode of baptism in the ancient church prior to the fourth century.

-By the third and fourth centuries, baptism involved catechetical instruction as well as chrismation, exorcisms, laying on of hands, and recitation of a creed.
+By the third and fourth centuries, baptism involved catechetical instruction, chrismation, exorcisms, laying on of hands, and recitation of a creed.

-In the Early Middle Ages infant baptism became common and the rite was significantly simplified and increasingly emphasized.
+In the Early Middle Ages, infant baptism became common and the rite was significantly simplified and increasingly emphasized.
 In Western Europe Affusion became the normal mode of baptism between the twelfth and fourteenth centuries, though immersion was still practiced into the sixteenth.
 In the medieval period, some radical Christians rejected the practice of baptism as a sacrament.
-Sects such as the Tondrakians, Cathars, Arnoldists, Petrobrusians, Henricans, Brethren of the Free Spirit and the Lollards were regarded as heretics by the Catholic Church.
+Sects such as the Tondrakians, Cathars, Arnoldists, Petrobrusians, Henricans, Brethren of the Free Spirit, and the Lollards were regarded as heretics by the Catholic Church.
 In the sixteenth century, Martin Luther retained baptism as a sacrament, but Swiss reformer Huldrych Zwingli considered baptism and the Lord's Supper to be symbolic.
 Anabaptists denied the validity of the practice of infant baptism, and rebaptized converts.